Daycare Injury In Philadelphia

 One of the hardest experiences for a parent is allowing a Daycare to watch over your child while you work.
 It is equally difficult for some children to separate from their parent(s) when attending.
-For the parent, the primary concern is always the safety of their child while they are under the wing of a Daycare center.
+For the parent, the primary concern is always their child’s safety while they are under the wing of a Daycare center.
 However, not every child who attends a Daycare comes out of the experience without Injury of some sort.

-Too often we hear about daycare facilities understaffing, overcrowding, or have dangerous conditions within their environments.
-As a parent, there is nothing more terrifying than the idea that someone has endangered or negligently treated your child.
+Too often, daycare facilities are understaffed, overcrowded, or have dangerous conditions within their environments.
+As a parent, nothing is more terrifying than the idea that someone has endangered or negligently treated your child.
 When you leave your daughter or son with a childcare provider, you trust that they will keep your child safe and out of harm’s reach.
-It is normal for a child to suffer from some minor bruises and scrapes.
-However, if your child has suffered harm while in a childcare facility or you have to leave work early to rush over to the hospital because your child was seriously injured, you might be curious as to what options you have to protect your child and pursue the maximum compensations that they deserve.
+It is usual for a child to suffer from some minor bruises and scrapes.

-Children, if left alone, are prone to getting injured from tables tipping, chairs, window shades, lead paint, assaults by other children, and a host of other injury producing possibilities.
-At The Law Offices of Greg Prosmushkin, P.C., our attorneys and staff have the skill and experience necessary to represent you on behalf of your child.
-If you or a loved one has a child who was injured while in the custody and care of a child Daycare center, give us a call.
-The consultation is always free, guaranteed.
+Children, if left alone, are prone to get injured from table tipping, chairs, window shades, lead paint, assaults by other children, and other injury-producing possibilities.
+At The Law Offices of Greg Prosmushkin, P.C., our injury attorneys in Philadelphia and staff have the skill and experience necessary to represent you on behalf of your child.

 - Brain Damage from lead paint poisoning.